anitaNeutrino/subsetOfBedmap2Data/README.md

 # subsetOfBedmap2Data

 - This repository contains a compressed subset of the [BEDMAP2](https://www.bas.ac.uk/project/bedmap-2/) data set.
-- The compressed file size is ~50MB, and so is an optional part of the [ANITA software](https://github.com/anitaNeutrino).
+- The compressed file size is ~50MB, is only used for plotting, and so is an optional part of the [ANITA software](https://github.com/anitaNeutrino).
 - The data is *NOT* automatically installed by [anitaBuildTool](https://github.com/anitaNeutrino/anitaBuildTool)
 - The data is installed directy to
 ```bash